What is Patient Access API?

 How can I get a third-party app?

 Several third-party apps are available.
-You can download them from the app stores for both Apple and Android.
+You can download them from the app stores for both Apple and Android devices.

 We’re making it easier to access your patient information.

-Some BlueCross BlueShield of South Carolina members now have the option to retrieve some of their health information via third-party apps that connect through the Patient Access API.
+Some BlueCross BlueShield of South Carolina members now have the option to retrieve some of their health information via third-party apps that connect through the Patient Access Application Programming Interface (API).
 If this option is available to you, it’s important to understand how it works and how it might affect your privacy.